iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 ## 14 Hockey

 In addition to a number of edits and clarifications, here is the summary of the most important changes made to the hockey chapter:

-- The new unicycle class definitions have been applied to this chapters.
+- The new unicycle class definitions have been applied to this chapter.
-   Also, allowable unicycle class for Hockey has been changed to 24+ Class unicycles.
+   Also, the allowable unicycle class for Hockey has been changed to 24+ Class unicycles.
    This means that the maximum outer diameter of the wheel is now 640 mm (24+ Class).
     This should allow the use of virtually any commercially available 24 inch tire and rim combination.